All Saints Cathedral History

 The cornerstone of today’s All Saints’ Anglican Cathedral was laid in the November of 1955 and the church opened for worship the following year.
 The Cathedral was dedicated on Ascension Day May 10th 1956 and consecrated on All Saints’ Day in 1967.

 There are many memorials in the Cathedral serving as a repository of the history of Edmonton.
 There is the Oak Reredos, underneath the large stained glass window one sees upon entry to the Cathedral, dedicated to the men of the congregation who gave their lives during the First World War.
 The Reredos was moved from the old Cathedral when the present Cathedral was built.
-And there are simpler memorials such as the one to Capt.
-Thomas Wellington Chalmers killed in action during the Boer War, or the memorial to two sons killed in the sinking of the Lusitania in 1915.

 The historic fabric of people and things in the Cathedral help make the interior of the Cathedral an inviting space in which to worship.
 Among the elements for worship is the liturgy of music with the organ as a central piece.
 The Cathedral’s magnificent organ was installed in 1959, and built by Casavant Freres of St Hyacinthe Quebec.
 It has three manuals, forty speaking stops and 3,000 pipes, the smallest of which is the size of a pencil and the largest 16 feet long.
 The organ was totally refurbished in 2010.